Starting an online business can be a great way to make money doing something you love. But what if you don't want to or can't stock physical products?

 It can save on costs associated with keeping an inventory, such as warehouse rental and staff, and you to offer a broader range of products.

-However, it is essential to consider the potential downsides of this approach as well, such as lower profit margins and longer shipping times.
+However, it is also essential to consider the potential downsides of this approach, such as lower profit margins and longer shipping times.

 Overall, selling products online without keeping an inventory can be an intelligent way to operate, especially if you're just starting out.